mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/detailed/timebasecursor.md

     A timestamp is the number of nanoseconds since midnight.

-    A timestamp can be converted to a `TimeSpan` via:
+    A timestamp can be converted to a `TimeSpan` via

     ```c#
     var timespan = TimeSpan.FromTicks(timestamp / 100);
     ```

-The following `DisplayPluginViewModel` overrides are called whenever the timebase or cursor changes for a _composite session_:
+The following `DisplayPluginViewModel` overrides are called whenever the timebase or cursor changes for a _composite session_

 - `OnCursorDataPointChanged(ICompositeSession)`
     - New timestamp value is obtained from `ICompositeSession.CursorPoint`